 With their familiarity with the equipment and their knowledge of the department in which they work, APs are well placed to undertake equipment QC.
-Before the AP can undertake this operator duty, IR(ME)R requires the following:
+Before the AP can undertake this operator duty,

+IR(ME)R requires the following:

-- a. that the AP is entitled, in accordance with the employer's procedures, to act as an IR(ME)R operator with a scope of practice that includes the QC tests they perform and the equipment on which they perform these tests; - b. that there is a written protocol covering the practical aspects of the QC that is performed; - c. that the AP is adequately trained as an IR(ME)R operator, with provision made for ongoing training: - d. that the AP, in their capacity as an IR(ME)R operator, follows the employer's procedures.
+- a. that the AP is adequately trained as an IR(ME)R operator (according to Schedule 3), with provision made for ongoing training; - b. that the AP is entitled, in accordance with the employer's procedures, to act as an IR(ME)R operator with a scope of practice that includes the QC tests they perform and the equipment on which they perform these tests; - c. that there is a written protocol covering the practical aspects of the QC that is performed; - d. that the AP, in their capacity as an IR(ME)R operator, follows the employer's procedures.

-This guidance briefing outlines the steps to be taken where an employer wishes to entitle their APs to perform equipment QC.
+This guidance briefing outlines the steps to be taken when an employer wishes to entitle their APs to perform equipment QC.